Honda HR-V vs Chery C5

 The Verdict

-The Chery C5 takes 5 of 7 key spec categories and comes in at a lower price.
+The Chery C5 takes 6 of 8 key spec categories and comes in at a lower price.
 The Honda HR-V will save you roughly $200 a year in fuel.
+If boot space matters, the Chery C5 has a clear edge.
 The Chery C5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions